$N_\infty$-operads and associahedra: Introduction

 The relation does not just stop there, though.
-Binary trees are one way of encoding associahedra (also known as \emph{Tamari lattices} or \emph{Stasheff polytopes}), where a binary tree corresponds to a vertex, and two vertices are related by a directed edge if one tree can be obtained from another by moving one branch to the right.
+Binary trees are one way of encoding associahedra (also known as \emph{Tamari lattices} or \emph{Stasheff polytopes}), where a binary tree corresponds to a vertex, and two vertices are related by a directed edge if one tree can be obtained from another by moving a branch to the right.
 On the other side, the set of all $N_\infty$-operads for $C_{p^n}$ can be ordered by inclusion of the corresponding graphs.
-We prove that these two posets are in fact isomorphic as posets, i.e., the bijection between $N_\infty$-operads and binary trees is order-preserving and order-reflecting.
+We prove that these two posets are in fact isomorphic as posets, i.e., there is an isomorphism between $N_\infty$-operads and binary trees which is order-preserving and order-reflecting.

 When moving to a general cyclic group, unfortunately one will quickly find the combinatorics of the $N_\infty$-operads unmanageable.
 This is due to the fact that in the corresponding graph diagram of an $N_\infty$-operad for $C_{p^{n_1}_1 \cdots p^{n_k}_k}$, the edges not induced from the $C_{p^i}$ become hard to describe.
-We explain this phenomenon by developing the terms of \emph{pure} and \emph{mixed} $N_\infty$-operads and give a non-trivial lower bound for the number of $N_\infty$-operads for an arbitrary finite cyclic group $G$.
+We explain this phenomenon in Section~\ref{sec:generalising} by developing the terms of \emph{pure} and \emph{mixed} $N_\infty$-operads and give a non-trivial lower bound for the number of $N_\infty$-operads for an arbitrary finite cyclic group $G$.

-This new approach of $N_\infty$-operads as graph diagrams therefore sheds some light on the theory of equivariant homotopy commutativity.
+This new approach of $N_\infty$-operads as graph diagrams sheds light on the mysterious nature of the theory of equivariant homotopy commutativity.
+In particular, we have provided a finite and therefore computable approach to an involved problem.